WHITE OAKS MALL

 City of Springfield, Illinois

-The first -and only- shopping mall in Illinois' capital city was developed by a consortium of Indianapolis-based Melvin Simon & Associates (today's Simon Property Group), Springfield-based Park Realty Company and Chicago-based Arthur Rubloff.
+The first -and only- shopping mall in Illinois' capital city was developed by a joint venture of Indianapolis-based Melvin Simon & Associates (today's Simon Property Group), the Springfield-based Park Realty Company and Chicago-based Arthur Rubloff.

 Originally envisaged as WESTROADS MALL, the prospective complex was renamed WHITE OAKS MALL in honor of the Illinois State Tree.
 Occupying an 80-acre plot, located 3.3 miles southwest of the Illinois State House, the complex would span 896,200 leasable square feet and eventually contain 120 stores and services.

-WHITE OAKS MALL was officially dedicated on August 24, 1977, when a 2-level (186,000 square foot) Sears opened its doors.
-Several dignitaries, sports stars and celebrities were on hand to commemorate the grand opening and a hot air balloon race was held.
+On August 27, 1977, WHITE OAKS MALL was officially dedicated .
+A 2-level (186,000 square foot) Sears opened its doors and a hot air balloon race was held.
 Ed McMahon, co-host of NBC-TV's "Tonight Show With Johnny Carson," served as Master of Ceremonies.
+Participating in the celebration were athletes Artis Gilmor, Bruce Jenner and Bobby Riggs.
+Celebrities and government officials included Billy Carter, brother of President Jimmy Carter, William Tedford (Mayor of Springfield) and Nancy Rae Beatty, "Miss Illinois 1978."

 Meanwhile, the first nameplate conversion at WHITE OAKS MALL had taken place in 1979, when Bressmer's was rebranded by St. Louis-based Stix, Baer & Fuller.
 The Stix store would be short-lived.
-It was shuttered on July 31, 1982, with the space assumed by Wisconsin-based Kohl's on November 1 of the same year.
+It was shuttered on July 31, 1982, with the space assumed by Wisconsin-based Kohl's on November 1st.
 In 1983, the Myers Brothers store was rebranded by Bergner's, then based in Peoria.

 Moreover, store space in the southeast corner of the complex was repurposed.
 The area had been vacated in 1992, when Kohl's relocated into WHITE OAKS PLAZA (a strip center located across Veterans Parkway from the mall).
 Lower Level space was divided into inline stores.